-I expect this could be one of the scenario which will be used in deployment of security/configuration policies via Intune.
-This is very valid scenario and you can’t avoid this kind of scenarios in device management world.
+I expect this could be one of the scenarios which will be used in the deployment of security/configuration policies via Intune.
+This is a very valid scenario, and you can’t avoid this kind of scenario in the device management world.
 No explanation is needed if you are an experienced SCCM Admin.

-If you click on the YES button, it will give an error stating you can’t remove the device from Azure AD dynamic device group.
+If you click on the YES button, it will give an error stating you can’t remove the device from the Azure AD dynamic device group.
 “Failed to remove member LENexus 5 from group _Android Devices”.
-However, this can be achieved by adding some condition to the advance membership rule query in AAD dynamic groups.
+However, this can be achieved by adding some conditions to the advance membership rule query in AAD dynamic groups.

-Following is the advanced membership rule query which I used in AAD dynamic device group to remove a device.
+Following is the advanced membership rule query I used in the AAD dynamic device group to remove a device.
 In this query, you can see the conditional operator between 2 binary expressions is -and.